+The trail through the dead forest rang eerie.
+Crows circled the trees branches.
+The boy noticed that the mist was getting thicker the closer they arrived.
 They soon stood at a mountain path that overlooked a city almost covered in fog.
-Caltha could see the astonishment in the boy’s eyes like he’s never seen the buzzing life of civilization.
-“You’ve never been here before?”
+Caltha could see the astonishment in the boy's eyes like he's never seen the buzzing life of civilization.
+"You've never been here before?"

 The boy shook his head.

-“I don’t mind.”
+"I don't mind."
 The boy said, unsure of his answer.
 He waited for Caltha to call him a name.
-He watched as her purple eyes looked around the dead forest, the mountains, then the sky.
+He watched as her lavender eyes looked around the dead forest, the mountains, then the sky.

-“Astrum!
-That will be your name.”
+"Astrum.
+That will be your name."
 Caltha said.
 Not sure whether he wanted it or not, her eyes widened at his reaction.
 He was smiling shyly, his eyes evaded her gaze.